Bell 206: JetRanger

 Bell Helicopter ended production of the Bell 206B-3 version in 2010.
-In 2011, used 206B-3s sold for around $1.4 million depending upon the equipment and configuration.
-Bell intends for the Bell 505 Jet Ranger X to replace the 206 five-seat versions from around 2015 and compete with the Robinson R66.
+In 2011, used 206B-3s sold for around $1.4 million depending upon equipment and configuration.
+Bell intended the Bell 505 Jet Ranger X to replace the 206 five-seat versions from around 2015 and compete with the Robinson R66.

 LongRanger

 The 206L LongRanger is a stretched variant with seating for seven.
 The fuselage, stretched a total of 30 in, adds two rear-facing seats between the front and rear seats.
-Since 1975, Bell has produced more than 1,700 LongRangers across all variant types.
+Since 1975, Bell has produced more than 1,700 LongRangers across all variants.
 In 1981, a military version, the 206L TexasRanger was released.
 The original 206L used an Allison 250-C20B engine, and a series of model upgrades replaced this engine with more powerful versions; the 206L-1 used a 250-C28, and the 206L-3 and 206L-4 used the 250-C30P.

 In both applications, the 250-C30P is derated from 650 hp for takeoff and 501 hp continuous.
 The 206L-3 is transmission-limited to 435 hp for take-off, and the 206L-4 is transmission-limited to 495 hp.
 The derating of the C30P produces an advantage in hot-day and high-altitude operations as it can produce the rated horsepower at higher altitudes and temperatures where applications that use the maximum rating of the engine at sea level suffer accelerated performance deterioration with increases in temperature and altitude.
 The 206L-3 and L-4 have not been offered in a twin configuration under those model designations.

-In 2007, Bell announced an upgrade program for the 206L-1 and 206L-3 which is designed to modify the aircraft to the 206L-4 configuration; modified aircraft are designated 206L-1+ and 206L-3+.
-Modifications include strengthened airframe structural components (including a new tailboom), improved transmission, upgraded engine for the L-1, all of which result in a maximum gross weight increase of 300 pounds and increased performance.
+In 2007, Bell announced an upgrade program for the 206L-1 and 206L-3 designed to modify the aircraft to the 206L-4 configuration; modified aircraft are designated 206L-1+ and 206L-3+.
+Modifications include strengthened structural components (including a new tailboom), improved transmission, upgraded engine for the L-1, all of which result in a maximum gross weight increase of 300 pounds and increased performance.

-Production of the 206L-4 ended in June 2017.
+Production of the 206L-4 ended in June 2017 with over 3,800 LongRangers built.

 Gemini ST and TwinRanger

 The TwinRanger name dates from the mid-1980s when Bell developed the Bell 400 TwinRanger, but it never entered production.

 In 1989, Tridair Helicopters began developing a twin-engine conversion of the LongRanger, the Gemini ST. The prototype's first flight was on January 16, 1991, while full FAA certification was awarded in November.
 Certification covers the conversion of LongRanger 206L-1s, L-3s and L-4s to Gemini ST configuration.
 In mid-1994 the Gemini ST was certificated as the first Single/Twin aircraft, allowing it to operate either as a single or twin engine aircraft throughout all phases of flight.

 The Bell 206LT TwinRanger was a new-build production model equivalent to Tridair's Gemini ST, and was based on the 206L-4.
-Thirteen 206LTs were built, the first being delivered in January 1994, and the last in 1997.
+Thirteen 206LTs were built, the first delivered in January 1994, and the last in 1997.
 The TwinRanger was replaced in Bell's lineup by the mostly-new Bell 427.